Proxy, VPN & Malicious IP Detection API

 Comparing the Different Flags

-flags=f dynamic ban lists, dynamic checks, full bad IP checks forces a full IP check which does not take additional queries to be sure higher chance of false positives than flags=m, slowest < 5000 ms ok with waiting for a full lookup that can take up to 5 secs
+flags=f dynamic ban lists, dynamic checks, full bad IP checks forces a full IP check which does not take additional queries higher chance of false positives than flags=m, slowest < 5000 ms ok with waiting for a full lookup that can take up to 5 secs

 Error Codes

-• -5 Your connecting IP has been banned from the system or you do not have permission to access a particular service.
+• -5 - Your connecting IP has been banned from the system or you do not have permission to access a particular service.
 Did you exceed your query limits?
 Did you use an invalid email address?
-If you want more information, please use the contact links below.

 • If you exceed the number of allowed queries, you'll receive a HTTP 429 error.